 No interaction with other drugs was noted.

-Conditions of sale in pharmacies.
+Terms of sale in pharmacies.

 The drug is available with a prescription.

-Terms of storage conditions of the drug Ferrum Lek.
+Storage conditions for the drug Ferrum lek.

 Description